masak/alma/spec/02-expressions.md

 ## 2.8 Call expressions

-A _call expression_ can represent a runtime invocation (to something that satisfies the invocation protocol), or alternatively a macro invocation (which will be handled at compile time).
+A _call expression_ can represent a runtime invocation (to something that satisfies the invocation protocol), or a macro invocation (which is handled at compile time).

 ```
 <call-expression> ::= <expression> "(" <argument>* %% "," ")"